Summary: Rules for the Direction of the Mind (page 4)

 16. Descartes would never write this part.

-Thus ends our presentation of this work, which was published only posthumously.
-An unfinished early text, it would be reworked throughout Descartes’ life.
-It can be seen as the earliest formulation of the Cartesian project as a whole.
+Here ends our account of this work, published only posthumously.
+An unfinished early text, it would be reworked throughout Descartes' life.
+It may be seen as the earliest formulation of the Cartesian project as a whole.

 1 p.99